 Alaska's beautiful capital city, Juneau is where the oceans meet the mountains to create a magnificent outdoor playground for visitors and locals, alike.

 - Start Date:

 Please Note: All new hire guides are expected to have a Commercial Driving License or train for their Class B or C Alaskan CDL.
-In-house training is provided if the applicant meets age and driving record requirements.
+In-house training is provided if the applicant meets the age and driving record requirements.
 Guides must also be certified in CPR/First Aid.
 Wages range from $17-$19 per hour (plus tips) when a CDL license is acquired.

 WHO WE’RE LOOKING FOR:

 All Gastineau Guiding tours are fully-guided, small group experiences, taking guests off the beaten track to places most other companies don’t go.
 Small groups of anywhere from 6-20 guests mean more communication, more personal attention, and more time off the bus and on the trails.
 This is why our employees aren’t just guides, they’re naturalist interpreters.

 We’re looking for strong communicators who can maintain a professional attitude and appearance while sharing their knowledge and passion for photography and the natural history of Southeast Alaska.
 Gastineau Guiding proves extensive training beginning mid-April, with seasons coming to a close in late September.
 Full season availability is not required but preferred.